Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

 1. Check your email for a confirmation link.
 Click the link, then log into the Dev Portal.

-1. Open the service you published to check it out.
+1. Open the API product you published to check it out.

 {% endnavtab %}
 {% navtab Public Dev Portal %}